 To progress, the 40 people need to agree on a defined schedule to meet and play.
 While the best guilds clear the dungeons in one night, some need several play sessions to do it — if they even manage to.
 Because rewards are limited, only 25% of the raid will receive something for their participation.
 The rest will have to pray the gods of RNG for one more week.
 Yes, raid dungeons are on a weekly reset.

 Now you have the big picture.
 Organizing a 40-man raid is a real management challenge.
 And because it’s, after all, a game, people will leave for a variety of reasons.
 Sometimes real life priorities will catch them.
 Sometimes it will be because they didn’t get that shiny, lightning-sparkling, sword.
 Either way, recruitment never stops.

 Okay.
 So how do you efficiently recruit people?
 Well, you don’t.
 I mean, unless you’re the best guild on your server.
 Or you’re promoting your exceptional leading skills by running successful pick-up (ie. non-guild) raids.
 If that’s not your case, you’re pretty much left to spamming.
 Whether you choose to do it in game, on Discord, or on the official forums, the results are pretty much the same.
 Too much noise.
 Too much competition.

-But the biggest issue of the existing platforms is even simpler; the content is outdated.
+The biggest issue of the existing platforms is often simpler; the content is outdated.
 Outdated information discourage players from using these platforms.
 And because guilds receive so little applications via these channels, they often neglect updating their openings.
 It’s a vicious circle.

 The goal is to bring the most value to players looking for a guild.
 If it does, the players will adopt it and the platform will become valuable for the recruiters in return.
 We recently launched a beta to receive feedback from guild leaders.
 The platform will soon be available for all players to access.
-You can already take a look here: https://guildes.sulfuron.eu
+Take a look here: https://guildes.sulfuron.eu